parse-community/docs/_includes/ios/roles.md

 ## Security for Role Objects

-The `%{ParseRole}` uses the same security scheme (ACLs) as all other objects on Parse, except that it requires an ACL to be set explicitly.
+The `PFRole` uses the same security scheme (ACLs) as all other objects on Parse, except that it requires an ACL to be set explicitly.
 Generally, only users with greatly elevated privileges (e.g. a master user or Administrator) should be able to create or modify a Role, so you should define its ACLs accordingly.
-Remember, if you give write-access to a `%{ParseRole}` to a user, that user can add other users to the role, or even delete the role altogether.
+Remember, if you give write-access to a `PFRole` to a user, that user can add other users to the role, or even delete the role altogether.

-To create a new `%{ParseRole}`, you would write:
+To create a new `PFRole`, you would write:

 ```objc
 // By specifying no write privileges for the ACL, we can ensure the role cannot be altered.